Yandex Cloud

 • lambdaRuntimeFunctionVersion: Function version ID (string).

-• lambdaRuntimeMemoryLimit: Amount of memory specified when creating the version, MB (int).
+• lambdaRuntimeMemoryLimit: Amount of memory specified when creating the version, in MB (int).

 • lambdaRuntimeRequestID: Request ID (string).